aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000003/content.md

 Partitioning splits one logical dataset into physical subdirectories.
 A `year=2025/month=01/` structure means queries filtered by time never touch irrelevant months.
 But partition only on low-cardinality columns you actually filter by.
 Partitioning by user_id when you have millions of users creates millions of tiny files—the opposite of what you want.

-Below show some of these options and decent defaults, but YOUR MILEAGE MAY VERY!
+Below shows some of these options and decent defaults, but YOUR MILEAGE MAY VERY!

 ```python
 import pyarrow.parquet as pq